haochenhc/haochenhc.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am an assistant professor in the Department of Computational Science at the University of Illinois Chicago.
+I am an assistant professor in the Department of Computer Science at the University of Illinois Chicago, I am also a core member at the UIC Center for Bioinformatics and Quantitative Biology (CBQB).

 Prior to that, I completed my postdoctoral research in the [Ray and Stephanie Lane Computational Biology Department]() of [School of Computer Science](https://www.cs.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/), working with Professors [Ziv Bar-Joseph](https://www.cs.cmu.edu/~zivbj/) and [Jose Lugo-Martinez](https://www.andrew.cmu.edu/user/jlugomar/).
 I obtained my PhD in Computer Science at the [University of California, Riverside](https://www1.cs.ucr.edu/), where I was supervised by Professor [Tao Jiang](https://www.cs.ucr.edu/~jiang/).